ivan0010wang/ivan0010wang.github.io/README.md

       2. wrote the functions to show restaurant details.
 ### 2020-02-27
       1. rewrote the fetch functions into async for readability;
-      2. rewrote all the other functions in .then();
+      2. rewrote all the other functions in callback function;
-      3. gave the buttons onclick functions that can only add info in a div.
+      3. gave the buttons onclick functions that can only add info in a div (should replace info instead of adding).
 ### 2020-02-28
       1. wrote a function to calculate the average score of a restaurant;
       2. things to do over the weekend: